Skip to main content

 II.
 Investigation of missing students is a coordinated effort between Student Development and Public Safety, using both university and law enforcement means to determine the location and well-being of the missing student.

-A. Public Safety will lead the missing student investigation.
+a.
+Public Safety will lead the missing student investigation.
 Any university employee made aware of a missing student should immediately notify the Department of Public Safety.
-The missing student’s name and identifying information will be entered into law enforcement databases to alert other law enforcement agencies.
+The missing student's name and identifying information will be entered into law enforcement databases to alert other law enforcement agencies.

-D. Public Safety will conduct a thorough investigation to determine the location of the missing student.
+c.
+Public Safety will conduct a thorough investigation to determine the location of the missing student.
 This may include interviews with known acquaintances, family members, instructors, residence hall staff, and others who may individually or collectively aid in the investigation.

 Reference Documents